 Some dogs, especially the very smart ones, can get bored of something relatively fast.
 This applies to their toys, their food or even their treats.
 What dog owners fail to realise when complaining about this is that dogs are guided more by their noses than by their eyes.

 Any edible or inedible object that immediately gains a dog’s attention is the smell of the object, especially if the said object is new to the dog’s realm of experience.
 Perhaps that is why kangaroo meat is gaining more popularity in the market.

 Kangaroo dog food has become quite easy to obtain in Singapore.
 However, there are only two types of kangaroo treats available in the market – dehydrated and cookie format.

-Actually, it has plenty of benefits.
+Kangaroo meat for dogs is full of benefits.
 Kangaroo is higher in protein content and lower in fat content compared to other types of meat.

 Since kangaroos have naturally lean red meat, it is one of the best choices for dogs suffering from conditions that require low-fat diets.
 For example, dogs with gastrointestinal problems such as pancreatitis, as well as overweight or inactive dogs.

 A report called the Nutritional Composition of Kangaroo Meat was published in 2008 by the Rural Industries Research and Development Corporation of the Australian Government.
 Studies were made on the meat of two species commonly culled for collection of kangaroo meat.
 They were the grey kangaroo and red kangaroo – the largest population of all the kangaroo species – obtained from 2 states.